mhd-twl/indie-campers-closest-highlight-api/readme.md

 ### 2nd API
 Using this API by calling shortest_route in url will return shortest routes between the given 2 points.
-- The destination point here allowed to be used by lat and long.
+> - The destination point here allowed to be used by lat and long.
-- The shortest path is found by Dijkstra Algorithem.
+> - The shortest path is found by Dijkstra Algorithem.

 ### 3rd API
 Show the Points and Geo Distance in KM even if they not in Graph.
+It also detect whether points in Given Graph to named by its label.

-*Note that APIs do not show the cost, it's easy to change it as required in the api functions  *
+> - Note that APIs do not show the cost, it's easy to change it as required in the api functions  *

 ___